Vatican confirms renewal of contested accord with China on bishops' appointments | Politics

 The Vatican on Saturday said that it and China had renewed a secret and contested agreement on the appointment of Roman Catholic bishops in the communist country.
 It was the second time the accord, which is still provisional, was extended for another two years since it was first reached in 2018.
 The latest extension had been widely expected, with Pope Francis foreseeing it in an exclusive interview with Reuters on July 2.

+STEPS TOWARDS HEALING Official Vatican media ran interviews with two cardinals defending the deal.

+Secretary of State Cardinal Pietro Parolin, the accord's chief architect, said that while the achievements since 2018 "may seem small," in the context of a conflicted history they were "important steps toward the progressive healing of the wounds inflicted" on the Chinese Church.
+Cardinal Luis Antonio Tagle, a Filipino whose mother is of Chinese descent, said the challenge was to convince authorities that "belonging to the Church does not represent an obstacle to being a good Chinese citizen".

-The Vatican has insisted that the deal involves the Church structure in China and is not in itself a precursor to establishing full diplomatic relations with Beijing, which would necessitate the Holy See severing ties with Taiwan.
-The Vatican is the last state in Europe to recognise Taiwan, which Beijing views as a breakaway province to be brought back to the fold, by force if necessary.
+The Vatican has insisted that the deal is circumscribed to the Church structure in China and is not in itself a precursor to establishing full diplomatic relations with Beijing, which would necessitate the Holy See severing ties with Taiwan.
+The Vatican is the last state in Europe to recognize Taiwan, which Beijing views as a breakaway province to be brought back to the fold, by force if necessary.

 The renewal of the Vatican-Beijing deal came as China's Communist Party wrapped up its twice-a-decade congress on Saturday, approving amendments cementing President Xi Jinping's iron grip on the party.
 Last month, the Vatican tried to arrange a meeting between Xi, 69, and the pope, 85, while both leaders were in Kazakhstan, but China declined.